Coronavirus: Cremations and burials

 Services at Perth Crematorium

-Guidelines from the Scottish Government state that only immediate family should attend funeral services .
-This means spouse/partner, parents/carers, brothers/sisters and children.
-We hope soon to offer a webcam service so that other mourners can watch online.
+Guidelines from the Scottish Government state that up to 20 people can attend funeral services.
+This includes outdoors.
+Please respect the safety of others by keeping to these numbers and giving your details to crematorium staff for track and trace.
+We now offer a free webcam service so that other mourners can watch online.

 In addition, family members who live in different houses should sit at least 2 metres apart from each other in the chapel.